 Most homes already have existing baseboards on their walls, so adding trims can be quite difficult.
 There are generally two ways you can add wall moldings.
 One way is to remove the existing baseboards first and put them back on after the installation is complete.

 Another method, which is often used by professionals, is to add wall moldings instead.
 This method will save you time in putting back the baseboards.

 Use quarter-round trims or shoe molding for this job.
 This can hide the gap between the planks and the wall and provides extra design on your wood laminate flooring.
 You can also stain or paint these moldings to match your existing baseboard for a more fluid look.

 2. Cut More than the Measurement

-To save you time and money, always cut the trim a bit longer than what you have measured.
-This is to make adjustments on length and shape a lot easier, rather than cutting the trim as measured only to find that it is too short.
+To save you time and money, always cut the trim a bit longer than what you have measured so that you can make adjustments on the length and shape a lot easier, rather than cutting the trim as measured only to find that it is too short.